-Revised on 7/19/2024
+Revised on 2/22/2025

 Course # Name Credits Description Prerequisites Department University Requirments Misc Information PHZ 4703 Biomedical Physics II 3 This course is the second in a series of two introductory courses on the applications of electricity, magnetism, optics, and modern physics to the nervous system, to vision, to modern topics in biomolecular research, as well as to microscopy and to modern biomedical imaging techniques.
 The course is intended for students preparing for graduate studies in the biological sciences, for medical school, or for medical professions such as physical therapy and nursing.
-PHY 2053C & 2054C or PHY 2048C & Physics Typically offered Spring PSB 2000 Introduction to Brain and Behavior 3 This course helps students understand basic nervous system mechanisms that underlie behavior and how systematic observation and experimentation are involved in constructing our understanding of these mechanisms.
-The course also conveys an appreciation for utilizing critical thinking and scientific knowledge when making important decisions.
-(Cannot be taken after PSB 3004C.)
-Psychology Natural Science ZOO 3713C Comparative Vertebrate Anatomy 4 This course emphasizes form and function and origin and evolution of structure BSC 2011/L, CHM 1046/L Biological Sci Typically offered Spring ZOO 4753C Histology 4 This course explores the microscopic anatomy and functions of the cells, tissues, and glands composing the organs and systems of humans PCB 3134 (prereqs are BSC 2011/L and CHM 1046/L) Biological Sci Typically offered Fall
+PHY 2053C & 2054C or PHY 2048C & 2049C Physics Typically offered Spring PSB 2000 Introduction to Neuroscience 3 This survey course introduces students to the fundamental structure and function of the nervous system, neural mechanisms that underlie physiological phenomena, and the effect of experiences on neural function.
+Emphasis is placed on how the scientific method is employed across the many disciplines within neuroscience.
+This introductory course is appropriate for students from all majors.
+Psychology Natural Science ZOO 3713C Comparative Vertebrate Anatomy 4 This course emphasizes form and function and origin and evolution of structure.
+BSC 2011/L, CHM 1046/L Biological Sci Typically offered Spring ZOO 4753C Histology 4 This course explores the microscopic anatomy and functions of the cells, tissues, and glands composing the organs and systems of humans.
+PCB 3134 (prereqs are BSC 2011/L and CHM 1046/L) Biological Sci Typically offered Fall